Confidence versus arrogance: Strike the right balance in your interview.

 It's basic, but when those interview nerves kick in we can all have a wobble.
 You may know that you're a perfect fit for the role.
 You may think you know more about the job than the interviewer – and you very well could in some ways.
 But being patronising or acting like a know-all won't do you any favours.
 Rather than showing your suitability for the role and your amazing knowledge, you're showing a lack of respect and a huge amount of arrogance.

 Don't interrupt or talk down.
 Show how your skills and knowledge could be applied to this new company.
 After all, even if you have the specialist knowledge for a particular role, you still don't know the minutiae of their operations, their culture or their difficulties.
-It's important to balance showcasing your suitability with a willingness to learn.
+It's important to balance showcasing your suitability with a willingness to learn during the entire interview process.

 If you're expected to suggest potential improvements or changes to the business, do it without directly criticising the company or its employees.
 Use previous success as a justification for your recommendations and make sure that you balance it with positive comments too.
 For example, 'I've noticed that X product already has good sales, but I think I could increase sales further by accessing a specific new market segment.
 I did this in my previous role and sales are significantly higher than in the same period last year.'